cncf/techdocs/docs/analytics.md

     Analytics 4" and link to [Issue #108][].
 For example, see the [etcd.io issue
     #595][].

-2. Create a GA4 site tag and [connect][] it to the existing UA id.
+2. Visit [analytics.google.com](https://analytics.google.com) and open your

-    From your project's UA console:
+    project's UA property.

+3. Rename your property by adding the `- UA` suffix:

     - Select **Admin** (bottom of left-nav)
     - Select **Property Settings**
-    - Change the property name (which usually matches the project name), by adding the following suffix: `- UA`
+    - Change the property name (which usually matches the project name), by adding the following suffix, if it doesn't have one already: `- UA`.

-    - Go back to the **Admin** level settings
+4. Create a GA4 site tag and [connect][] it to the existing UA id.

+    - Select **Admin** (bottom of left-nav)
     - Select **GA4 Setup Assistant**
     - Select **I want to create a new Google Analytics 4 property > Get started**